one of these challenges is practical simple common sense.

 Samuel Ojekwe is essentially just your basic everyday fellow that you see in your neighbourhood while you go about doing your stuff and who, like you, wishes and hopes that the world becomes a better place for all of us.

-One thought on “THERE ARE CHALLENGES TO THE ADOPTION AND USE OF A NATIVE NEGROLAND AFRICA LANGUAGE AS A LINGUA FRANCA FOR ALL NEGROLAND AFRICA”
+2 thoughts on “THERE ARE CHALLENGES TO THE ADOPTION AND USE OF A NATIVE NEGROLAND AFRICA LANGUAGE AS A LINGUA FRANCA FOR ALL NEGROLAND AFRICA”

 Leave a Reply